City of Richland

 Richland’s roots are grounded in science and technology.
 Although superimposed over the footprint of a small, riverside agricultural community incorporated in 1910, modern-day Richland dates from 1943 when the U.S. Army acquired 640 square miles, including the Richland town site as the location of the Hanford Works.

 While a large clean-up effort is underway at Hanford, the community is focusing its efforts on the development of renewable and zero emission energy and related technology.
-All of Washington’s wind power and 40% of Washington’s total energy supply is produced within a 100 mile radius.
+All of Washington’s wind power and 40% of Washington’s total energy supply is produced within a 100-mile radius.
+The clean energy mix that Richland offers it’s customers is over 90%.

 Located in North Richland, the Pacific Northwest National Laboratory (PNNL), proudly operated by Battelle since 1965, is one of nine multinational laboratories located in the U.S. PNNL is unique in undertaking private sector research as well as serving a wide range of government clients with an annual budget of over $1 billion.